-* Synthesizer * Innovation Consultant * Foodie *
+* Synthesizer * Mid-life Blogger * Foodie * List Maker*

-I am finding that paths are a significant symbolic component of my journey.
-My blog photo (taken by me on a hike in Alaska) is a representation of the Robert Frost poem reference of two paths diverged in a wood.
-What path forward am I taking in every life transition?
+My blog continues to share my own retirement journey.
+Paths are a significant symbolic component of my journey and therefore, my blog photo (taken by me on a hike in Alaska) is a representation of the Robert Frost poem reference of two paths diverged in a wood.
+What path am I taking in every life transition?